AdguardTeam/KnowledgeBase/docs/general/license/legacy.md

 ![Upgrade](https://cdn.adtidy.org/public/Adguard/kb/newscreenshots/En/General/legacy-licenses/2.switch_en.png)

->Go to “My licenses” tab and check what actions are available to you for each specific key.
+>Go to "My licenses" tab and check what actions are available to you for each specific key.
 Below we will explain with specific examples.

 ### Licenses for 1/2/3 devices